You shouldn’t do a headstand right after eating. When food enters the stomach, it starts digestion, enzyme secretion, and peristaltic movements.

 Fruits and vegetables take usually up to an hour to get fully digested and moved from the stomach into the small intestines.

-Proteins takes longer.
-Especially meat.
-Which can take even up to few hours.
+It can take even up to a few hours.

 So if you have a big, hearty meal full of protein then I would suggest waiting 2-3 hours.